 Samuel Spees is an artist, designer, educator who grew up in Dayton Ohio, where he discovered his love of athletics and teamwork.
 Pursuing football at Centre College in Kentucky Sam also found a passion for glassmaking.
-He has developed a body of work exploring lighting in relation to traditional Venetian form, as well as experimenting with glass as a material and medium.

 Learning from, assisting, and working for renowned glass artist Stephen Rolfe Powell was very influential to Sam.
 Through his studies at Centre, Sam has been able assist in teaching glass classes, rebuilding a furnace, and traveling for public demonstrations.